Young Sherlock Holmes: Death Cloud: Plot

-After a month of holidays Sherlock discovers that his brother Mycroft has hired him an unusual American tutor named Amyus Crowe.
+After a month of holidays, Sherlock discovers that his brother Mycroft has hired him an unusual American tutor named Amyus Crowe.
 During their first lesson together Sherlock finds a dead body on the Holmes' estate and witnesses the same cloud surrounding the body that Matty had previously seen.
 He detects an orange powdery substance around the body and takes a sample of it.

-With Matty's help he tracks down a warehouse which has links to one of the deceased, and almost dies in the warehouse when the villains set it alight.
+With Matty's help, he tracks down a warehouse that has links to one of the deceased, and almost dies in the warehouse when the villains set it alight.
 Holmes escapes the building, and determines that he must travel to Guildford and locate an expert in exotic diseases who might help identify the yellow substance.
 He, therefore, sets out with Matty.

 A few days later Sherlock is lured to a fair, where he is forced to participate in a boxing match, from which he is kidnapped and interrogated by the unseen Baron Martuis until he is rescued by Matty and the pair go to his tutor's home.
-Knowing that the Baron has left his headquarters, Sherlock, Matty, Crowe and Virginia determine to follow and locate the Baron.
+Knowing that the Baron has left his headquarters, Sherlock, Matty, Crowe, and Virginia determine to follow and locate the Baron.

 They discover that the Baron is shipping a weapon from a London wharf, and after a series of chases, Sherlock and Virginia are kidnapped to France by the Baron, and further interrogated.
 The Baron attacks Sherlock as Mr. Surd attacks Virginia.
 The pair escape and meet up with Crowe and Matty and set out to stop the Baron from trying to destroy the British Army.
-They find a fort, where Mr. Surd is in.
+They find a fort where Mr. Surd is.
 Sherlock engages in a fight with Mr. Surd, and Sherlock kills him by shoving him into a beehive, resulting in multiple stings from angry bees.
-They throw pollen in the air, and burn it.
-The fort falls down.
+They throw pollen in the air and burn it, destroying the fort.

 Sherlock wakes up and meets Crowe and Matty and they discuss matters.
 As he glances outside the window, Holmes sees the Baron passing by his home in a carriage.